 I accommodate clients who are house-bound or ill by meeting in their homes or online but I am mindful to keep sessions from being tiring or stressful.
 These visits can present some difficulties for a successful therapeutic relationship.
-Therefore, I may ask for certain preparations to maintain privacy and avoid interruptions with these in-home sessions.
+Therefore, I may ask for certain preparations to maintain privacy and avoid interruptions with these in-home or online sessions.

-Triangle Area institutional referral sources include: Cornucopia Cancer Support Center, Duke Hospital, Duke Raleigh Hospital, Cary Medical Group, Waverly Oncology & Hematology, Wake Med Rehabilitation Hospital, ALS Society
+Triangle Area institutional referral sources include: Cornucopia Cancer Support Center, Duke Hospital, Dukc Cancer Inst., Duke Raleigh Hospital, Cary Medical Group, Waverly Oncology & Hematology, Wake Med Rehabilitation Hospital, ALS Society

 UNC referrals include: UNC Cancer Center, Center for Transplantation, Depts. of Nephrology, Palliative Care

 Caregivers and clients with Cancer or neurologic conditions comprise most of my practice.
 Other chronic diseases I have treated included cardiovascular diseases, diabetes, auto-immune disorders, kidney disease, chronic pain.

 I research the client's disease to understand its psycho-social effects and the best ways to address them.

 “I reached out to Gary after my cancer diagnosis for support.
 His first hand experience with cancer and training made him a good fit for me.”

 Coping with chronic illness rarely occurs alone.
 Caregiving and social support from friends and family are crucial to the client's treatment.
 I meet with any of the client's supporters they desire to help them understand the psycho-social challenges, find ways to deal with the many stresses of caregiving, and aid communication with the client and their health providers.